peterloes/SmartAnimalTraps/README.md

 Examples for light barriers:

 Light barrier 1 and light barrier 2 are connected with logic AND.
-Both lightbarriers needs then a falling edge to 0V to close the shutter.
+Both light barriers needs then a falling edge to 0V to close the shutter.

 ## 1 RadiomoduleV1.0 & electronicsLightbarriers & electronicsServo